 Basically a roundabout way of saying that while all the lit folks are huddled together experiencing the highs and lows of acceptances and rejections trickling in from the titans of graduate school, I'm feeling very much like that old man stranded on Calypso's islan

 1. My blog and general online persona is named after a very famous Golf Course in Scotland.
 Almost.

 2. I am Scottish.
 In my role as blogger, traveller and cultural ambassador you are welcome to ask me anything about Scotland.
 Absolutely anything you wish.
 From the authenticity of Groundskeeper Wullie's accent to the most appropriate insults for a Glaswegian priest, I'm able to help.

 3. You know those people who were absolutely rubbish at high school Chemistry, couldn't understand any o

 This past week has marked the beginning of decision season for me.
 The week before that was frustrating and a bit depressing, which is one of many reasons I did not do my weekly update last weekend.

 Several UC Berkeley History decisions were posted on this site around Friday, January 25th, and - knowing the general pattern of admissions/rejections for the school, via Gradcafe's results search page - I began to despair of my chances there.
-By last Monday, I was in a pretty foul mood (my friends and parents are saints for putting up with my constant anxiety!), and convinced that because Berkeley apparently did not want me, none of the other schools would either.
-Consider me a cautionary tale of the dangers of Gradcafe addiction!

 I have gotten two acceptances so far - Indiana University's SLIS program and Aberystwyth University's MSEcon in Archives Administration.
 To those of you who are still waiting, I promise you, the email/letter/phone call you get with your first acceptance (or second) will make the work and the wait worth it.